kmod-project/kmod/CONTRIBUTING.md

 itself; or otherwise refers to a more complicated topic, you can use `Reference:`.

+### Link(s)

+The use of `Link:` trailer is reserved and should be used only to point to the patch origin.
+Be that the GitHub pull request, or the mailing list archive.

+You can add it yourself, although usually the maintainer will include it when merging the patch.

 ### Bugfixes, regressions

 Nobody is perfect and regressions happen from time to time.
 Whenever a commit